 Alcoholic Beverages Control Commission

-The Asian American Commission is dedicated to supporting members of the Asian-American community throughout Massachusetts.
+The Asian American & Pacific Islanders Commission is dedicated to supporting members of the Asian-American and Pacific Islander communities throughout Massachusetts.

 Responsible for managing the Commonwealth’s daily cash flows.
 Responsibilities include managing the state’s banking needs, quarterly local aid payments to municipalities, management of short-term investment pool for the Commonwealth’s working capital and the regular reconciliation of state agency bank accounts.
 Additionally, the Small Business banking Partnership is an initiative that invests state reserve funds into Massachusetts community banks with the understanding that the financial institutions will use the deposits to make new loans to small credit-worthy businesses.